The Small Business Administration, or SBA, 8(a) Business Development program offers a unique and valuable opportunity for small businesses in the U.S.

 What Is the SBA 8(a) Business Development Program?

-The 8(a) Business Development program is an initiative by the Small Business Administration (SBA) to assist socially and economically challenged small business owners win government contracts.
+The 8(a) Business Development program is an initiative by the SBA to assist socially and economically disadvantaged small business owners win government contracts.
 Eligible candidates include business owners with certain racial, ethnic, gender and military-service backgrounds.
 In 2021 alone, 610 businesses were approved for the SBA 8(a) program.

-How big of an opportunity does this present to small business owners?
-For 2017, 3,421 8(a) businesses were awarded more than $27.1 billion in federal contracts, according to the Congressional Research Service.
+How big of an opportunity does this program present to small business owners?
+For 2020, 8(a) small businesses were awarded $34 billion in federal contracts, according to the Congressional Research Service.